The Hunger Games: Mockingjay

-Prequel
+Prequels

 The Ballad of Songbirds and Snakes

-Set 64 years before The Hunger Games events, it tells the story of the 'Dark Days' which led to the failed rebellion in Panem.
-It follows Coriolanus Snow when he was 18 years old.
-Collins stated that the book would also explore the 10 years after the end of the war where the people of Panem try to get back on their feet and figure out how to go on within their new reality.

-The book was released on May 19, 2020.
+A prequel to the trilogy, titled The Ballad of Songbirds and Snakes, was released on May 19, 2020.
+The novel is set 64 years before The Hunger Games events, ten years after the failed uprising against the Capitol.
+The story follows an 18-year-old Coriolanus Snow, whose family name has fallen from grace as the remaining Snows live in poverty and struggle to keep up appearances in post-war Panem.
+Snow becomes a mentor for the 10th annual Hunger Games as his final project before graduating from school.
+Snow shows great commitment in mentoring his tribute Lucy Gray Baird from the impoverished District 12 because her winning means he will be awarded a monetary prize that will cover his university tuition.
+Though skeptical at first, Snow believes he can turn the odds of the Games in his favor after seeing Lucy Gray defiantly sing during her reaping ceremony.
+During his time spent mentoring Lucy Gray, Snow begins to fall in love with her and must choose between her and his promising political future.
+Collins credits her character Lucy Gray as having introduced the concept of entertainment into the Hunger Games with her performative and musical talent.

+Sunrise on the Reaping

+A new prequel, titled Sunrise on the Reaping, was announced on June 6, 2024.
+The novel is set 24 years before The Hunger Games events, during the 50th Hunger Games won by Haymitch Abernathy, and was released on March 18, 2025.
+A film adaptation was announced by Lionsgate also on June 6, 2024, and is set to be released in theatres on November 20, 2026.

 Themes

 Major themes of the novels include distrust of authority (of adults and the government), class discrimination and caste, resistance, the ethics of entertainment, and most notably, the origins and effects of war.
 Social inequality, unaccountable governance and violence against children have also been suggested as prominent themes.
 "In the world of the 'Hunger Games', the Capitol lives a life of extravagant wealth and consumption.
 Meanwhile, out in the 'districts', millions of people work dangerous jobs with low pay.
 As the Capitol wallows in excess, the districts can barely afford to feed their children."
 Author Suzanne Collins also mentions the themes of "just war", gladiatorial combat and hunger.
 War as a result of climate disaster, and the power and illusions of television have also been cited as themes.
 Others have mentioned revolution and rebellion as themes.
 "Although it’s... aimed at young adults, it presents potentially quite subversive ideas of mass revolution, economic sabotage and the populist fight against oligarchy."